merenlab/merenlab.org/tutorials/infant-gut/index.md

                       -t items
 ```

-Now you can run the {% include ARTIFACT name="interactive" %} interface *without* the `collections.tsv`, and you would get the exact same display, since the additional data now would be read from the additional data tables:
+Now you can run the interactive interface *without* the `collections.tsv`, and you would get the exact same display, since the additional data now would be read from the additional data tables:

 ``` bash
 anvi-interactive -p PROFILE.db -c CONTIGS.db